rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 sticker: emoji//1f60b
 ---
 Goals:
+1. Save the life of one of my new friends
+2.
+3.

+Completed Goals:
-1. Learn more about Mick's past group.
+- Learn more about Mick's past group.
-2. Determine what my discovery will be (from background).
+- Determine what my discovery will be (from background).

+Paused Goals
-3. Sell drugs to a student.
+- Sell drugs to a student.

 The Party: